 If your situation is more complicated, you may benefit from extra legal advice.
 Some sites have attorneys available to provide assistance, depending on the will package you select.
 As a result, you have everything you need at your fingertips to create a legal expression of your wishes.
 This can be done from the comfort of your home at a time that’s convenient for you.

 Tips for preparing a will

-With a will, she said her final wishes — from what to do with her home to who inherits her car — are clear.
-Also, this way, she said there is no added burden on her family who may be unclear about her intentions.
+By creating a will, Alice’s final wishes — from what to do with her home to who inherits her car — are clear.
+Also, there is no added burden on her family who may otherwise be unclear about her intentions.

 “Getting the will prepared gave me peace of mind,” Alice said.

 The advice provided is for informational purposes only.
-Contact an estate planning attorney for additional guidance.
+Contact an attorney for additional guidance.